openwallet-foundation/credo-ts-ext/packages/rest/README.md

 The payload of the webhook contains the serialized record related to the topic of the event.
 For the `connections` topic this will be a `ConnectionRecord`, for the `credentials` topic it will be a `CredentialRecord`, and so on.

-For the Websocket clients, the events are sent as JSON stringified objects
+For the WebSocket clients, the events are sent as JSON stringified objects